Azure-Samples/contoso-creative-writer/README.md

 python -m evaluate.evaluate
 ```

-- Check: You see scores for Coherence, Fluency, Relevance and Groundedness.
+- Check: You see scores for Coherence, Fluency, Relevance, Groundedness and Content Safety.
 - Check: The scores are between 1 and 5